On the Galois structure of units in totally real $p$-rational number fields: Factor equivalence, theorems of Burns and regulator constant

-for every subgroup $H$ of $G$ (cf. \cite[p.
-260]{Burns1}, \cite[(1.16)]{Frolich1}).
-The defect function is important in the works of Fr{\"o}hlich and Burns because two $\mathcal{O}_K[G]$-lattices $X$ and $Y$ are factor equivalent if and only if $J(X,Y)$ is factorisable (cf. \cite[(1.17) in p.
+The defect function is important in the works of Fr{\"o}hlich and Burns, since $X$ and $Y$ are factor equivalent if and only if $J(X,Y)$ is factorisable (cf. \cite[(1.17) in p.
 411]{Frolich1}).
-By using the order-equivalence, Burns obtained the following theorem.
+Using the order-equivalence, Burns proved the following theorem.